-Regardless of whether you choose to use buttons or simple text links, you must also carefully consider the copy you actually use for those buttons and/or text links, as it can have an effect on the number of people who click-through from your campaigns.
+Regardless of whether you choose to use buttons or simple text links, you must also carefully consider the copy you’re using for those buttons and/or text links, as it can have an effect on the number of people who click-through from your campaigns.

-In our own testing, we found that using specific, action-oriented copy such as ‘Get the formulas’ was better than using generic copy such as ‘Read more’, improving our email click-through rate by over 10%.
+In our own testing, we found that using specific, action-oriented copy such as “Get the formulas” was better than using generic copy like “Read more,” improving our email click-through rate by over 10%.

-Although specific, action-oriented copy may have worked well for us in the test, that doesn’t necessarily mean it’ll have the same effect on your campaigns.
+Although specific, action-oriented copy may have worked well for us in the test, that doesn’t necessarily mean it will have the same effect on your campaigns.

-So next time you are creating a campaign for your business, consider testing generic button copy against specific, action-oriented copy to see which works best for your audience.
+For your next campaign, consider testing generic button copy against specific, action-oriented copy to see which works best for your audience.

-Tools like Campaign Monitor, with their drag-and-drop email builders, make it really quick and easy to run A/B tests on your email campaigns.
-No longer do you need to code multiple versions of the email and test them across different devices and email clients, you simply make the changes you want and click send.
+Tools like Campaign Monitor, with their drag-and-drop email builders, make it really quick and easy to run A/B tests on your email campaigns, making it unnecessary for you to code multiple versions of the email and test them across different devices and email clients—you simply make the changes you want and click send.

 However, before you dive in and start setting up A/B tests, there are a few strategic tips you can use to help increase the chances of getting success from your A/B testing.

-Between subject lines, button colors & copy changes, it’s likely that you’ll have a lot of ideas for A/B tests that you want to run.
+Between subject lines, button colors, and copy changes, it’s likely that you’ll have a lot of ideas for A/B tests that you want to run.

 To help you do this, you can use the ICE score.
 Created by influential marketer Sean Ellis, the ICE score is a way to grade your different A/B test ideas and prioritize which ones to run first.